trezor/trezor-firmware/python/README.md

 ## Contributing

-If you want to change protobuf or coin definitions, you will need to regenerate definitions in the `python/` subdirectory.
+If you want to change protobuf definitions, you will need to regenerate definitions in the `python/` subdirectory.

 First, make sure your submodules are up-to-date with: